Edge Score V3b vs same-window PnL: an in-sample diagnostic, not a forward test

-Across 26 rolling 30-day windows from October 1, 2025 through April 25, 2026 on the V1-M reference cohort, the V3b composite (frozen coefficients posture +0.7876, conviction +2.7220, discipline -1.1508) produced a mean rolling Spearman of +0.391 and a median of +0.375.
+Across 26 rolling 30-day windows from October 1, 2025 through April 25, 2026 on the V1-M reference cohort, the V3b composite (frozen coefficients posture +0.7876, conviction +2.7220, discipline -1.1508) produced a mean rolling Spearman of +0.391 and a median of +0.375 against signed-log PnL computed on the same in-window positions.
 26 of 26 windows finished above the Brier-only baseline of +0.147.
-Every window cleared the Brier-only baseline, and the rolling estimate stays above zero across the entire held-out period.
+This is an in-sample contemporaneous diagnostic, not a forward test: the score and the realized PnL share the same positions and the dominant input (conviction) is PnL-derived, so it overstates predictive skill.
+The honest forward result is the pre-registered per-wallet temporal holdout (AsPredicted #287368): out-of-sample Spearman +0.11 (95% CI [0.05, 0.18]), which did not clear the pre-registered +0.30 threshold.

-Rolling Spearman
+Rolling Spearman (in-sample, same-window PnL)

 How to read this chart